 - If they are too close the surface, they will fall out in the first 2 weeks due to poor anchorage

 - If they are too deep, they will not receive enough blood supply to stay healthy

-How can you get the best results after your FUE hair transplant?
+How can you get the best results for your transplanted hair?

 You must take the most care during the first 2 weeks of recovery.
 Good hair care will prevent infection and implanted hairs from dislodging.

 If your implanted hairs survive these 2 weeks, they are unlikely to fall out thereafter.
 Here are some tips that I share with patients to take note of during the first month:

 - Be very gentle when washing your hair